shanksms/numpy_scipy_master_repo/readme.md

 random part of your computer’s RAM.
 However, modern processors actually like to retrieve things from memory in chunks, so this spreading of the data throughout the RAM is inefficient.
 This is precisely the problem solved by the NumPy array.
+# Why Use ndarrays Instead of Python Lists?
+Arrays are fast because they enable vectorized operations, written in the low-level language C, that act on the whole array.
+Say you have a list and you want to multiply every element in the list by five.
+A standard Python approach would be to write a loop that iterates over the elements of the list and multiply each one by five.
+However, if your data is instead represented as an array, you can multiply every element in the array by five in a single bound.
+Behind the scenes, the highly optimized NumPy library is doing the iteration as fast as possible.